Issue #2701

 It does assume some familiarity with mod_wsgi, but if you're deploying a WSGI app with apache (or anything else), I think that's reasonable.
 Should we be more explicit about that?
 Again, any specific suggestions would be helpful.
 Maybe we should specifically call out that crane is a WSGI app?
 That's a well-documented and well-understood deployment model.

-Updated by Ichimonji10 almost 7 years ago
+Updated by Ichimonji10 over 7 years ago

 That said, as for what crane is, I feel like this is fairly clear that it is a python web application: http://docs.pulpproject.org/plugins/crane/index.html#what-is-crane